joaskr/joaskr/README.md

 ### Happy to meet you!

-I am a technical support engineer learning front-end development.
+I am a junior software engineer focusing on front-end development.
 I like creating pretty things and it makes me very happy.

 **What I'm up to?**

-- I'm currently working on my 100 days projects
+- Currently working on some front-end mentor challenges
+- Thinking about some personal projects
 - Trying to get back on track with regular commits and daily programming
-- Revising JavaScript, creating responsive css layouts and updating my react knowledge

 **What've I been up to this week?**